/edikt:adr:new

 Proactive suggestions

 You don't need to remember to run this.
-The Stop hook installed by /edikt:init watches every Claude response for significant technical choices with trade-offs.
-When it detects one, Claude ends its response with:
+The Stop hook installed by /edikt:init watches every response for significant technical choices with trade-offs.
+When it detects one, it ends the response with:

 💡 This looks like an ADR — run `/edikt:adr:new` to capture it.Template